 • Teacher feedback on district-wide and site-based professional development was collected through an online survey.
-Survey feedback, principal and peer classroom visitations, Learning Walks, and grade level discussions offered an indication of teacher/staff application of learning from district professional development.
+Survey feedback, principal and peer classroom visitations, Learning Walks, and grade level discussions offered an indication of teacher/staff

 Learning Walks

 Three of our schools had one set of Learning Walks, during which teams of teachers visited other classrooms to observe instruction, debrief using specific protocols, and provide positive feedback to observed teachers.
 The process provided a means for teachers to highlight different instructional strategies and share best teaching practices with each other.